 Early Childhood Reading Programs

-Address any and all issues now to avoid larger problems later
+Address issues now to avoid problems later

 Early reading skills require sound foundations — phonics for reading, focus for learning, processing for listening — upon which higher level reading, thinking and reasoning skills will be built.